-Master of Science in Information Science with a concentration in Health Information Technology (MSIT-HIT)
+Master of Science in Information Science with a concentration in Health Information Technology (MSIT-HIT) (not currently accepting applicants)

 Catholic University's Advantage

-Flexibility: We pride ourselves on a student focused program with predominantly evening classes for working professionals as well as the option to pursue your degree with combination of online learning and monthly Saturday classes.
+Flexibility: We pride ourselves on a student focused program with predominantly evening classes for working professionals as well as the option to pursue your degree with a combination of online learning and monthly Saturday classes.

 Diversity: The student body and faculty at LIS represent diverse backgrounds and interests.